techidaily/site-audio-shaping/source/_posts/updated-in-2024-silent-streams-cutting-the-chatter-of-video-audio-tracks.md

 ![mute vide](https://images.wondershare.com/filmora/article-images/mute-feature.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/grbt-5VvbuI?si=qnoirlmljslpqcQj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 With WondershareFilmora, you can mute video with ease.
 You do not need to be an expert in using software programs.
 Even if you are a beginner, follow the easy steps mentioned below.
 It will only take a few minutes of your time before you can take out unwanted audio from your file.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/gkdZ3A1mock?si=2zeR5GtTU2VujM_w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Wondershare Filmora - The Best Way to Mute Video